bmullen-75th/Project-1/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - The YAML files are located in the pathway /etc/Ansible
 - The hosts file needs to be changed for Ansible to run.
 To specifiy which machine installs ansible playbooks the [servername] needs to be set.
 - To check if the Elk server is running open a web browser and type http://138.91.139.225/:5601/app/home

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Be familiar with ansible, mping, and the host playbook.